eprcstudio/FieldtypeQRCode/README.md

 If `LanguageSupport` is installed the compatible sources (`httpUrl`, text field, ...) will return as many QR codes as there are languages.
 Note however that when outputting on the front-end, only the languages visible to the user will be generated.

+Additionally you can set the error correction level which allows to better recover lost data in case of visual damage.
+[This is also used when covering part of a QR code with a logo](https://en.wikipedia.org/wiki/QR_code#Error_correction).
+There are four levels of correction:

+-   `L`, with 7% of potential data recovery
+-   `M`, with 15% of potential data recovery
+-   `Q`, with 25% of potential data recovery
+-   and `H`, with 30% of potential data recovery

 ## Formatting

 ### Unformatted value